MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-04.md

 ![mr-learning-base](images/mr-learning-base/base-04-section4-step1-3.png)

-To make it easier to work with your scene, in the Hierarchy window, click the **eye** icon to the left of the object to toggle the **scene visibility** for the **RoverExplorer** object off.
+To make it easier to work with your scene, in the Hierarchy window, click the **eye** icon to the left of the object to toggle the **scene visibility** for the **RoverAssembly** object off.
 This hides the object in the Scene window without changing its in-game visibility:

 ![mr-learning-base](images/mr-learning-base/base-04-section4-step1-4.png)